 Male predominance is observed in neonatal presentations at a male-to-female ratio of 2:1.
 No sexual predilection is observed in patients older than 1 year.

 Traditional teaching suggests that as many as 40% of patients with malrotation present within the first week of life, 50% in the first month, and 75% in the first year.
 However, more recent series have shown that malrotation is increasingly identified in adults.
 A series of 170 patients with intestinal malrotation diagnosed at a single institution between 1992-2009 found that 31% were infants, 21% were aged 1-18 years, and the remaining 48% were adults.
-A second series found that 42% of patients with malrotation were adults.
+Although unusual, there are reports of adults presenting with total small bowel volvulus due to malrotation in adults.
+A second series found that 42% of patients with a new diagnosis of malrotation were adults.
+Reports have even documented congenital malrotation presenting during pregnancy.
+[21, 22, 23]

 What would you like to print?